Stephen Harouff: May 2, 2009

 The Harmony Ringers (directed by Marshall Townsend) with Brass & Tympani

-PERFORMANCE NOTE: This recital was originally scheduled to be performed by Dr. John Walker who fell ill and was able to make the trip to Las Vegas.
+PERFORMANCE NOTE: This recital was originally scheduled to be performed by Dr. John Walker who fell ill and was not able to make the trip to Las Vegas.
 His former graduate student, Steven Harouff, came instead to perform this recital in memory of Dr. James Ty.

 Stephen Harouff is a graduate of the Peabody Conservatory of Johns Hopkins University, where he completed the degree of Master of Music in Organ as a student of Dr. John Walker.
 He also holds undergraduate degrees in music education and piano from West Virginia University.
 He recently competed as a finalist in the Arthur Poister Competition in Organ Playing, and has been the recipient of numerous scholarship awards, including the James Winship L,ewis Memorial Prize in Organ and Church Music (Peabody Conservatory) and the Performance Grant Award (WVU).
 While still an undergraduate student he held conducting posts with both the University Concert Choir and the Choral Union, and· appeared as .soloist with the WVU Symphony as a winner of the 2003 Young Artist Competition.